chrizx99/returnkeytest/README.md

   gradle bootRun

-Alternative method to Install and Run the Application is to open the project via IntelliJ IDEA downloadable via https://jetbrains.com/idea/download open the DemoApplication.kt and and run the Project
+Alternative method to Install and Run the Application is to open the project via IntelliJ IDEA downloadable via https://jetbrains.com/idea/download open the DemoApplication.kt inside returnkeytest/src/main/kotlin/com.example.demo and and run the Project

 Testing with Postman
 Import the Postman collection: